PietroCallandrone/Hand-Granulator/README.md

 Each component in the system has a clearly defined role: **Python handles the hand-tracking logic**, **JUCE manages the plugin interface and all parameter mapping/effect logic**, **SuperCollider performs the audio synthesis**, and **Processing renders a dynamic, stylized visual representation of the user’s hands**, reacting in real time to both movement and parameter modulation.
 This modular yet tightly integrated architecture allows for a smooth and expressive performance experience, turning gestures into sound with immediacy and visual feedback.

-Made by CallanDragon, Lorenzo Bianco, Alessandro Lillo and FlavioDeLellis
+Made by Pietro Callandrone, Lorenzo Bianco, Alessandro Lillo and Flavio De Lellis